giubbas/GA-Project-2/README.md

 ---
 The most important thing we learned was how to keep track of state variables across multiple pages.

-It was also important learn how to use implicit onClick methods such that they don't run every time they are called an so that information can be passed into them.
+It was also important to learn how to use implicit onClick methods such that they don't run every time they are called and so that information can be passed into them.

 ---
 ### Ideas for Future Improvements